 I saw it on Buzzfeed: 27 ways to get your sh*t together.
 Who knew there were so many.
 Or that my sh*t was so deep.
 According to the Urban Dictionary, when our lives are ‘together’, our thoughts are straight and our futures under control; we’re living life with purpose and conviction.
 It sounds good to me.

 I don’t like mess.
 I don’t like things out of control.
 Chaos drives me mad.
 I prefer life that’s ordered.
 I like to know where I’m going and to move there with purpose.
 The trouble is, sh*t happens.
 I’ve learned the hard way that chaos is as much part of life as order is.
 No matter how careful the plans, things go awry—aspirations fizzle, relationships break, and schedules overheat.
 Regardless of how together we are, our daily lives are ordered and random, fortuitous and unfortunate, and often all in the same hour.

 When it comes to the language of spirituality, chaos gets a bad rap.
 It’s assumed that a centred life is one that moves progressively away from chaos: the journey to meaning is a journey to serenity.
 While it sounds great, it’s rarely true.
-In fact, I suspect more and more, a good dose of chaos is par for the course in a meaningful life.
+The fact is, a good dose of chaos is par for the course in a meaningful life.
 Even more, the disordered sh*t is as spiritually formative as the together kind.

 Certainly, for a religious bloke like me, there is one more affirmation of chaos that is the most startling of all.
 The sacred text of my faith makes an unavoidable point: chaos can be the power, the wisdom and the freedom of God in our midst.
 An element of chaos, it seems, is the stuff of life with God.
 Apparently, I can’t live without it.